A Study on the radon removal performance of low background activated carbon: Low background activated carbon

 (B) Purge the heated activated carbon with evaporated nitrogen for 2 hours to remove the adsorbed radon from the activated carbon.
 The flow rate of the nitrogen is set to 3~L/min.

 (C) Seal the sample chamber for $^{222}$Rn accumulation and turn off the temperature control system.
 In this measurement, the sample chamber is sealed for 139~hours.

-(D) Turn on the temperature control system and turn on the pump to transfer the radon gas from the sample chamber to radon detector after the temperature stabilized at 180 centigrade.
+(D) Turn on the temperature control system and turn on the pump to transfer the radon gas from the sample chamber to radon detector after the temperature stabilized at 180~$^\circ$C.

 (E) Isolate the radon detector after 2 hours gas circulation.